William-La/logs-analysis-project/vagrant/README.md

 logPathCount view:

-create view logPathCount as select path, count(*) from log where status = '200 OK'  group by path;
+create view logPathCount as select path, count(*) as numViews from log where status = '200 OK'  group by path;

 authorSlugs view: